oiraqi/xcommerce-client-angular/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 =======
-# XCommerce Angular Client
-This is the Angular-based PWA front-end of the enterprise-class XCommerce application
->>>>>>> f17f3d51708eb74d30963c2a8156882cc7fdb0d6